 Closes the writer (for example, frees operating system resources devoted to this writer).
-Further operations to this writer are illegal and must be checked for by the writer (Io must be raised).
+Further operations to this writer are illegal and must be checked for by the writer.

-getpos()
+getPos()

 (optional) Tells the current position within the file.
 Most useful on seekable writers.